IBM/aspera-cli/docs/README.md

 Standard resource **Verbs** are: `create`, `show`, `list`, `modify`, `delete`.
 Some entities also support additional verbs.
 When such additional commands relate to a resource also accessible in another context, they are placed under the `do` command.
-For example, subcommands appear after the resource identifier, for example, `ascli aoc admin node do <NODE_ID> browse /`: `browse` is a subcommand of `node`.
+Such subcommands appear after the resource identifier, for example, in `ascli aoc admin node do <NODE_ID> browse /`, `browse` is a subcommand of `node`.

-Typically, the `create` verb takes a resource creation data as a parameter.
+Typically, the `create` verb takes resource creation data as a parameter.
 `show`, `modify` and `delete` take an identifier, unless manipulating a singleton.
 `list` typically uses the `query`, `select` options.
 `list` and `show` typically use the `fields` option.